therealmacjeezy/WCS/Python/README.md

 # installPythonPackages.py

-An easy way to install python3 packages on macOS systems via Jamf Pro.
+An easy way to install python3 packages as the current logged in user on macOS systems via Jamf Pro.

 ----
 ## Requirements